"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 Lewd or lascivious molestation, Florida Statute § 800.04(5)

-This is defined as intentionally touching in a lewd or lascivious manner the breasts, genitals, genital area or buttocks, or the clothing covering them, of a person less than 16 years of age.
-This also includes forcing or enticing a person under 16 years of age to touch the alleged offender.
-The crime can be classified as:
+This offense is defined as the intentional touching of a minor younger than 16 on their genitals, genital area, buttocks, or the clothing covering them.
+This also includes forcing or enticing a person under 16 years to touch the alleged offender.
+The offense can be classified as:

 A life felony if the alleged offender is 18 years of age or older and the alleged victim is less than 12 years of age;